KellerJordan/cifar10-airbench/README.md

 ## Using the GPU-accelerated dataloader independently

-For writing custom fast CIFAR-10 training scripts, you may find it useful to use the GPU-accelerated dataloader independently:
+For writing custom CIFAR-10 experiments or trainings, you may find it useful to use the GPU-accelerated dataloader independently.
 ```
 import airbench
 train_loader = airbench.CifarLoader('/tmp/cifar10', train=True, aug=dict(flip=True, translate=4, cutout=16), batch_size=500)